almereyda/awesome-starred/README.md

 - [staart/ui](https://github.com/staart/ui) - 🏁🌐 Frontend Svelte PWA starter for SaaS startups
 - [andreasbm/web-skills](https://github.com/andreasbm/web-skills) - A visual overview of useful skills to learn as a web developer
 - [hoppscotch/hoppscotch](https://github.com/hoppscotch/hoppscotch) - 👽 Open source API development ecosystem - https://hoppscotch.io
-- [itswadesh/svelte-commerce](https://github.com/itswadesh/svelte-commerce) - Svelte ecommerce - Headless, Authentication, Cart & Checkout, TailwindCSS, Server Rendered, Proxy + API Integrated, Animations, Lazy Loading, Loading Indicators, Carousel, Instant Search, Faceted Filt
+- [itswadesh/svelte-commerce](https://github.com/itswadesh/svelte-commerce) - The open-source frontend for any eCommerce.
+Built with a PWA and headless approach, using a modern JS stack.
+We have WIP for Litekart.
+Woocommerce, MedusaJS, Bigcommerce and Shopify.
+The API approach
 - [NoelDeMartin/media-kraken](https://github.com/NoelDeMartin/media-kraken) - Track your movies with Media Kraken.
-- [vuestorefront/storefront-ui](https://github.com/vuestorefront/storefront-ui) - Customization-first, performance-oriented and elegant UI framework for eCommerce (and not only) based on Vue.js and Google Retail UX Playbook.
+- [vuestorefront/storefront-ui](https://github.com/vuestorefront/storefront-ui) - A frontend library for Vue and React that helps developers quickly build fast, accessible, and beautiful storefronts.
 Made with 💚 by Vue Storefront team and contributors.
 - [shellyln/kanban-board-app](https://github.com/shellyln/kanban-board-app) - Kanban style task management board app
 - [saleor/saleor-storefront](https://github.com/saleor/saleor-storefront) - A GraphQL-powered, NextJs-based, PWA storefront for Saleor.
 IMPORTANT: This project is [DEPRECATED] in favor of saleor/react-storefront soon to become our default demo and storefront starter pack.
 - [nolanlawson/pinafore](https://github.com/nolanlawson/pinafore) - Alternative web client for Mastodon (UNMAINTAINED)